ardataskoparan123/DSA210---Project/README.md

 ## Plan

 **Data Collection:**
   - All three of clinical, genomic and demographic data will collected from GDC Data Portal of National Cancer Institute (https://portal.gdc.cancer.gov/).
+Additional sites for data collection can be used later in the project.
 Filtration of the data will be done manually.
   - Data extraction will focus on patient-specific linkage between smoking status and gene expression.

 **Data Preparation and Analysis**